 1. Why isn’t the MSM talking about the possibility that Sean Hannity murdered S*th R*ch?
 Why hasn’t this question been raised in the so-called liberal press or on MSNBCCNN?
 What are they hiding?
 Is the fact that there is no evidence for such an absurd proposition being used to justify silence on the matter?

-2. Why aren’t there are Turkish restaurants in Mexico City?
+2. Why aren’t there any Turkish restaurants in Mexico City?
 There was one, called Istanbul, in Polanco.
 It closed down in 2014.
 Why?

 3. Why is Fox News trying to silence the story?
 They’ve shut down Bill O’Reilly and (according to some sources) had a hand in getting rid of Roger Ailes.
 (Don’t fall for that bullshit story about ‘death’.
 I’ve never ‘died’ and I suspect you haven’t either.)
 Maybe there’s something they’re not telling us.
 How long is a piece of string?
 Why won’t they tell us?

 4. How can José Mourinho claim this year has been a ‘success’ for Manchester United when they didn’t even finish in the top 5?
 Could this somehow be connected to the death of S*th R*ch?
 No, obviously not.
 Why not?
 What are they hiding?

 5. How is Sean Hannity so well-informed and sure of his sources?
 He knows more about it than the family, investigators who have looked into the murder in exhaustive detail and the FBI.
 Was he there, on the spot?
 Is it true that Hannity is regularly in the habit of burgling Washington apartments/is part of the Illuminati/works for the CIA/etc?
 Who would even suggest such things?

 6. Is it possible to make good hummus if you don’t have any tahini?
 Of course ‘they’ will tell you that tahini is an ‘ingredient’ of hummus.
 Maybe it’s time you started to question what they tell you.